Frequently Asked Questions

 - How long will it be before my loved one's cremated remains are available?

-Your loved one’s cremated remains are generally available within 3-5 business days after their death.
+Your loved one’s cremated remains are generally available within one week after their death.
 We are legally required to wait 48 hours before we facilitate the cremation; receiving cremated remains generally takes a day or two following cremation.

 - Where does my loved one’s cremation take place?